Use: Allows students to make a point-based or bar graph based on a previous data table.

 When editing components, some sections of the component are required for the activity to save.
 These sections are marked with a yellow star.

 Graphs are only available if there is an accompanying data table; you cannot add a standalone graph.
-Each table makes its own graph; if your students need to create two graphs, they should have two separate data tables.

 There are two types of graphs in the editor: "Correct Answer" and "Pre-populated Value."
 Like with the data table, the correct answer is only viewable to instructors; the pre-populated data is viewable to the students and how the graphing area will appear to students in the assignment.